What are BRACES?

 Q.2.
 Are Teeth extracted for Orthodontic Treatment?

-Orthodontist usually tries extraction but if there is severe crowding then they might need to remove one or two teeth.
+Orthodontist usually try extraction but if there is severe crowding then they need to remove one or two teeth.

 Q.3.
 What color Braces should one get?

 Braces are available in various colors one can get them in any color they wish.

 Braces do not hurt while putting them on but there can be a little discomfort or soreness after they have been placed which lasts only for a few days.